Academic Integrity

 4. The student’s advisor and parents are notified.

-5. If the cheating or plagiarism is considered an infraction, then the consequences beyond what is listed in points 1, 2, and 3 above will be determined by the Assistant Upper School Head or Middle School Head in collaboration with the teacher involved.
+5. If the cheating or plagiarism is considered an infraction, then the consequences beyond what is listed in points 1, 2, and 3 above will be determined by the Head of Student Experience or Middle School Head in collaboration with the teacher involved.
 For Upper School students, if the cheating/plagiarism is considered significant, then the student will be referred to the Student Review Board.
 In most cases, plagiarism cases will also be referred to the Student Review Board.
 It should be noted that any case of cheating or plagiarism that is a second offense or more, will be deemed significant given the pattern.

 NOTE: Faculty members have an obligation to report any instances of plagiarism or cheating to school administrators.